sherbibv/proxmox-setup/README.md

 rclone config
 ```

 After configuration, create a new bucket if you haven't done so already.

-(Obs: make sure to set the versioning inside Backblaze bucket settings to ot version uploads so that it will delete missing files from the source)
+Obs: make sure to set the versioning inside Backblaze bucket settings to not version uploads so that it will delete missing files from the source on rclone sync.

 ```
 rclone mkdir UNIQUE_CONNECTION_NAME:UNIQUE_BUCKET_NAME
 ```